PaulZC/SAM-M8Q_GPS_FeatherWing/LEARN.md

 To enable power saving mode, uncomment the line which says _#define LOWPOWER_

+The code now calculates the UBX checksum bytes for you, so it is much easier to make changes to the GNSS configuration.
+See sendUBX() in the code.

 GPX_and_CSV_Logger can also be used with the Adafruit Ultimate GPS FeatherWing.
 Comment out the line which says _#define UBLOX_ to use the Ultimate GPS.

 ## Datasheets